fathom-playground/playground/README.md

 ## Step 4.
 Get Credentials

 Credentials are a powerful tool within the Playground.
-We use the [fathom-protocol](https://fathom.network) to collaboratively create and issue credentials in any concept or subject that we need to.
+We use the [fathom-protocol](https://fathom.network** to collaboratively create and issue credentials in any concept or subject that we need to.

+Other adventurers who have gone before you in similar fields act as assessors of your experience, and when you're assessed you can for those who come after.
+These are supportive, growing, credentials defined by community consensus, not by central authority.

-You can use these credentials both within the playground, to shape and connect your learning experience, and outside of it, to communicate that experience to others.
+**You can use these credentials both within the playground, to shape and connect your learning experience, and outside of it, to communicate that experience to others.**

 ### The Fathom Network